matiasmicheletto/lorawan-optimizations/bin/readme_datgen.txt

    This program generates instances for the Gateway Placement Problem (GPP), to be solved using the optimization program.
 Depending on the distribution function configured for node positioning, a random network of end devices and gateways is generated.
 Each end device is assigned a period depending on the configured real time requirements and finally a matrix is printed with one row for each end device and one column for each gateway.
 The final column indicates the transmission period of each end device.

 OPTIONS:
    -h, --help           Display this help message.
    -e, --enddevices     Number of end-devices.
 Default is 1000.
    -g, --gateways       Number of gateways.
 Default is 100.
    -r, --requirements   Real-time requirements for end-devices: 0=soft, 1=intermediate, 2=hard, 3=fixed (add value after the 3).
 Default is soft.
    -p, --positions      Placement of nodes: 0=uniform, 1=normal, 2=clouds.
 Default is uniform.
 Gateways possible positions are generated with this function too.
    -m, --map            Map size.
 Default is 1000.
    -o, --oputput        Output file name.
+   -f, --format         Output file format: TXT, HTML, XML (not implemented yet).

 EXAMPLES:
    1. datgen